Kilmarnock Portland F.C.: History

 Portland finally won the Ayrshire Cup in 1881–82, beating Kilmarnock 4–0 in the final thanks to goals from Richmond (2), Connell, and Harrison, and completed a double with a win in the invitational Merchants' Charity Cup final, over Lugar Boswell.
 The club's defence of both trophies ended with defeats to Kilmarnock Athletic, which had reached the Scottish Cup semi-final for the previous two years, and which would go on to match Portland's double.

-With Kilmarnock Athletic losing players to English clubs, Portland looked as if it could take over the mantle as the leading side in Kilmarnock.
+With Kilmarnock Athletic losing players to English clubs, Portland looked as if it could take over the mantle as the leading side in Kilmarnock; in 1880, it was considered one of the two leading sides in the town (with Athletic), and Kilmarnock F.C. was considered "second-rank".
 However, in July 1883, despite having already entered the Scottish and Ayrshire Cups for 1883–84, the club disbanded, "in consequence of losing its ground".
 One problem was that the Athletic had been getting bigger crowds during the season.
 Portland's assets were put up for sale in September 1883.